zilhajul/zilhajul/README.md

 </p>

 ### 🚀 Full-Stack Mobile App Developer
 A passionate developer from Bangladesh, dedicated to building high-quality mobile applications.
-I specialize in **Flutter** and **Java**, with a strong focus on database management and real-time cloud integration.
+I specialize in **Flutter** and **Java**.

 ---